See How To Apply, Get and Renew Driving Licence in Nigeria.

-The Nigeria drivers license is a legal document issued by the Federal Government in order to confer the right to drive to its citizens and residents.
+The Nigeria driver’s license also referred to as Nigerian drivers’ licence is a legal document issued by the Federal Government in order to confer the right to drive to its citizens and residents.
 It is officially issued by the Federal Road Safety Commission (FRSC).

 In February 1988, the Federal Government created the Federal Road Safety Commission through Decree No. 45 of the 1988 as amended by Decree 35 of 1992 referred to in the statute books as the FRSC Act cap 141 Laws of the Federation of Nigeria (LFN).
 Passed by the National Assembly as Federal Road Safety Commission (establishment) Act 2007.